awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-create-iterate-pattern-section.md

 ### To create the state machine<a name="create-iterate-pattern-create-state-machine"></a>

 1. Sign in to the [Step Functions console](https://console.aws.amazon.com/states/home), and then choose **Create a state machine**\.
+**Important**
+Ensure that your state machine is under the same AWS account and region as the Lambda function you created earlier\.

 1. On the **Create a state machine** page, choose **Author from scratch**\.
 For **Give a name to your state machine**, enter `IterateCount`\.
 **Note**
-State machine names must be 1—80 characters in length, must be unique for your account and region, and must not contain any of the following:
+State machine names must be 1–80 characters in length, must be unique for your account and region, and must not contain any of the following:
 Whitespace
-Whitespace characters \(`? *`\)
+Wildcard characters \(`? *`\)
 Bracket characters \(`< > { } [ ]`\)
 Special characters \(`: ; , \ | ^ ~ $ # % & ` "`\)
 Control characters \(`\\u0000` \- `\\u001f` or `\\u007f` \- `\\u009f`\)\.
 Step Functions allows you to create state machine, execution, and activity names that contain non\-ASCII characters\.
-These non\-ASCII names don't work with CloudWatch\.
+These non\-ASCII names don't work with Amazon CloudWatch\.
 To ensure that you can track CloudWatch metrics, choose a name that uses only ASCII characters\.

 1. Create or enter an IAM role\.
    + To create a new IAM role for Step Functions, choose **Create a role for me**, and then choose **I acknowledge that Step Functions will create an IAM role which allows access to my Lambda functions\.**
    + If you have [previously created an IAM role for Step Functions](procedure-create-iam-role.md), choose **I will provide an IAM role ARN** and enter your existing **IAM role ARN**\.
 **Note**
 If you delete the IAM role that Step Functions creates, Step Functions can't recreate it later\.
 Similarly, if you modify the role \(for example, by removing Step Functions from the principals in the IAM policy\), Step Functions can't restore its original settings later\.

+1. The following code describes a state machine with the following states:
+   + `ConfigureCount`: Sets the default values for `count`, `index`, and `step`\.

+     ```
+     "ConfigureCount": {
+         "Type": "Pass",
+         "Result": {
+             "count": 10,
+             "index": -1,
+             "step": 1
+     },
+     ```
+   + `Iterator`: References your Lambda function you created earlier, passing in the values configured in `ConfigureCount`\.

+     ```
+     "Iterator": {
+         "Type": "Task",
+         "Resource": "arn:aws:lambda:us-east-1:123456789012:function:Iterate",
+         "ResultPath": "$.iterator",
+         "Next": "IsCountReached"
+     },
+     ```
+   + `IsCountReached`: A choice state that will either run your sample work again or will go to `Done` based on a boolean returned from your `Iterator` Lambda function\.

+     ```
+     "IsCountReached": {
+         "Type": "Choice",
+         "Choices": [
+             {
+                 "Variable": "$.iterator.continue",
+                 "BooleanEquals": true,
+                 "Next": "ExampleWork"
+             }
+         ],
+         "Default": "Done"
+     },
+     ```
+   + `ExampleWork`: A stub for the work you want to accomplish in your execution\.
+In this example it is a `pass` state\.
+In an actual implementation this would be a `task` state\.
+See [Tasks](concepts-tasks.md)\.
+   + `Done`: The end state of your execution\.

-1. In the **Code** pane, add the following state machine definition using the Amazon Resource Name of [the Lambda function that you created earlier](#create-iterate-pattern-create-lambda-function)\.
+   In the **Code** pane, add the following state machine definition using the Amazon Resource Name of [the Lambda function that you created earlier](#create-iterate-pattern-create-lambda-function)\.

    ```
    {